acgetchell/mundus-atrox/src/journals/seventeenth.md

 Some of your fellow prisoners do not accept this fate.
 A stubborn Dwarf refuses to do the pointless work your captors assign, and is summarily thrown over the edge of the platform.
 He falls a hundred feet into a web and quickly beset upon by Giant Spiders, some blinking into and out of existence.

-The last Dwarf in your wretch band of captives is taken up into the smaller of the three Stalagmites, doorways leading to unguessable chambers.
+The last Dwarf in your wretched band of captives is taken up into the smaller of the three Stalagmites, doorways leading to unguessable chambers.
 A piercing scream, and black mist tinged with red flows out of doorway and various orifices of what is now, clearly, a vile temple of some kind.

 ![Velkynvelve](images/Velkynvelve.png)